 - Two of my favorite people are joining me for today’s podcast.
 They are both writers, nutritional therapy practitioners, and autoimmune warriors.

 - Cristina Curp is the blogger behind The Castaway Kitchen and the author of two paleo cookbooks: Made Whole and Made Simple. he’s a strong voice in the community of nutritional healing and writes beautifully about loving your body with its flaws, rather than in spite of them.
 Cristina has an autoimmune skin condition called hidradenitis suppurativa.

 - Shanna Nemrow has Hashimoto’s thyroiditis and writes and speaks about all aspects of the paleo autoimmune protocol: diet, lifestyle, and mindset.
 It’s her personal and professional mission to help people find joy and live well with autoimmune disease.

 - Thank You to Our Podcast Sponsor: ShopAIP (2:33)

 - When you’re in the middle of an autoimmune flare, preparing food can be extremely hard to do.
 It’s helpful to have some shelf-stable, nutrient-dense snacks in your pantry.
-ShopAIP has a great selection of canned protein and protein bars, bone broth and collagen powder, and instant soups and stews.
+ShopAIP has a great selection of canned protein and protein bars, collagen powder, and instant soups and stews.

 - ShopAIP is an online store dedicated to the Paleo Autoimmune Protocol.
 With hundreds of items for the elimination phase of the AIP, and new products labeled by reintroduction category as well.
 You can find protein bars, sauces and condiments, AIP-friendly spices, cooking and baking ingredients, delicious snacks, non-toxic skincare, and more.